laserman120/discord-bridge/README.md

 		![Flair Watching Example](https://raw.githubusercontent.com/laserman120/discord-bridge/6ba749aa5069cde1a01995e2ab80a2b5d61bb42d/assets/PostFlairWatching.png)
 		- If a flair watch is set to public format, the notification will be deleted if the post/comment is no longer public (removed, deleted, filtered).

+	- Moderator Watching
+		- This feed will notify you of any new posts or comments made by moderators.
+		- You can set this to either react to posts/comment or both, depending on your needs.
+		- If you dont want to use the system just remove the webhook url and it will be disabled.

 	- Mod Abuse Warning System
 		- This system will trigger a notification if a moderator performs too many actions in a set period of time.
 		- You can configure the amount of actions, the time period as well as actions that should be monitored.